-The best thing you can do for your cat is just to wipe away the excess tears that tend to discolour Persian fur and irritate their cheeks.
-If you discover your cat has extra eye fluid on her face, wipe it off with a cloth or paper towel.
+The best thing you can do for your cat is to wipe away the excess tears that tend to discolour Persian fur and irritate its cheeks.
+If your cat has extra eye fluid on her face, wipe it off with a cloth or paper towel.

-Keep An Eye Out For Symptoms Of Disease
+10. Keep An Eye Out For Symptoms Of Diseases

 While Persians have been selected for their distinct appearance, this same breeding has also made them vulnerable to certain ailments.

 While there is little you can do to keep your cat from contracting the disease if (s)he is genetically predisposed, you can keep an eye out for symptoms and get your cat treated as soon as possible if (s)he develops the ailment.